 |9 Days, 8 Nights||26,100|

-The best time to visit Sikkim are the summer months as the temperatures are far more bearable and rather pleasant.
+The best time to visit Sikkim is the summer months as the temperatures are far more bearable and rather pleasant.
 You can also visit during the monsoons if you are looking out for additional discounts and tourist crowds!

 Well, there’s so much to do in here and just so many places to hover around, that you are likely to miss out on something or the other.
-However, one is to cherish each and every moment in here- the place amidst Himalayas rather compel you to!
+However, one is to cherish each and every moment in here- the place amidst Himalayas rather compel you too!